sendysenzen/sendysenzen/README.md

 #### Welcome to my GITHUB page

 I am Sendy.
-I am a professional with extensive experience in procurement field specifically in mining business.
+I am a professional with extensive experience in procurement field with majority within indirect procurement.
 I have been working in the international organization so I am very familiar with equal and open culture and I also enjoy working in a team.
 Right now I am attached to data analytics stuff and tried to learn and practice as much as possible outside of my study time at the University.
 Currently I am focusing in learning SQL and Power BI.
 Also added a little Python and Tableau.
 I aspired to be a business or data analyst, hoping to be able to combine my business acumen with strong analytics driven decision.

 My linkedin profile is [Sendy Setiawan'](https://www.linkedin.com/in/sendy-setiawan-scm14/)